jht1493/ICM-2020-Code/weeks/02_animation.md

 ### Try

-  - add the save button to one of your animated sketches and save a special moment in the sketch.
+  - add the save button to one of your animated sketches and save a special moment.

 <!-- -------------------------------------------------------------------------------
 ## 2.6 animated patterns